Fakorede/tallstack-assessment/README.md

 ** Only Admin can add Staff Users.

 ## Built With

 The awesome [Tallstack](https://tallstack.dev/) 🥳 🎉 - The new way to build rich, reactive web apps.

+# IMPORTANT

+**For a CSV export of upto 50000, this would take a lot of memory and would require using a queue which will export the data in chunks.**

+**The application currently cannot handle large exports but will be able to if I implement the `shouldQueue` interface in the exports classes and setup a queue driver to run the queues/background jobs.**

+**This will be implemented as stated in the laravel-excel [docs](https://docs.laravel-excel.com/3.1/exports/queued.html) and would require setting up a queue driver as in the laravel [docs](https://laravel.com/docs/8.x/queues).**